JacobChild/FlowLab_Onboarding/XfoilProject/XFoilReferenceGuide.md

 ### Definitions -
-Panel Method- Discretizing an airfoil/wing by breaking it up into "panels" with the boundary conditions specified each panel can be analyzed and given a vortex to simulate the fluid flow for that panel.
+Panel Method- Discretizing an airfoil/wing by breaking it up into "panels".
+The boundary conditions are specified, like know flow through the surface, and freestream velocity at a certain distance etc, and then each panel is given a "fluid element" (typically a vortex) that will create those flow conditions.
+Essentially each panel will have a point at which there is a vortex creating the flow conditions desired, and a point at which calculations are done to verify the flow conditions (called the collocation point).
+The effects of all of the panels can then be summed to give the entire flow field around the surface with the desired conditions.
+It can be applied to both 2d and 3d objects and helps with complex calculations.
+It is important to remember that the panels must be sufficiently small to provide the level of accuracy you want.
+An awesome resource can be found [here](https://open.oregonstate.education/intermediate-fluid-mechanics/chapter/the-panel-method-an-introduction/)

 Ncrit- An amplification factor for the smoothness of the airflow approaching the airfoil.